 The Libraries offer many primary source documents, in a variety of formats.

-Many digitized collections can be found on the E-Research by Discipline page.
+Many digitized collections can be found within this guide and on the History databases page.

 You can also search the online catalog for primary sources, using words such as: personal narratives, autobiographies, diaries, letters, records, sources, interviews, archives, or archival sources:

 Visit our Wilson Special Collections Library.
 Additionally, many of these materials have been digitized.
 You will also find extensive digitized materials available on the Finding Aids for individual collections.

 The guide for Using Records about Slavery in the Southern Historical Collection is a fantastic resource for the topic, but also an excellent guide to using Finding Aids and other research strategies for special collections.

 Take some time to familiarize yourself with the various special collections.
 Keep in mind that our collection is extensive, going far beyond NC related material, and could include something relevant to your research no matter what your topic may be.
 Also, explore the special collections at Duke's Rubenstein Library using the same login you made when setting up an account for accessing material from Wilson Special Collections.

 The databases below help identify primary source repositories around the world.
 Many archival institutions put finding aids or guides to their collections on the web.
 They also may have some of their collections digitized and available online.